 - Sphinxes: Found only in the entrance to the main structure on Tomb:1 - they are likely the only living things one will find in Tomb, these can paralyze, confuse, smite, or simply beat you to death if you are not careful.
 They have moderate durability, but no resistances to speak of and no death curses.

-- Liches / Ancient liches: Capable of massive direct damage output and some of the nastiest summons of the game, liches and ancient liches always merit caution.
+- Liches / Ancient liches: Capable of massive direct damage output, liches always merit caution.

-- Royal mummies: The biggest threat in Tomb, they have the same spells as a mummy priest, but over three times the health, 50% more HD, faster movement, and the highest chance of delivering devastating death curses.
+- Royal mummies: The biggest threat in Tomb, they are an upgraded version of mummy priests.
+They have a similar set of spells, but over three times the health, 50% more HD, faster movement, and the highest chance of delivering devastating death curses.
 These will kill you if you are not prepared.
 Try not to take on more than one at a time!

 - Random uniques: Although not guaranteed to show up, there are many dangerous uniques one can encounter in the Tomb at any time.
 If encountered alone, handle them as you normally would.
 If encountered along with several high level mummies, be extremely careful; even weak uniques become significantly deadlier when you've been repeatedly smitten or tormented.
-The most likely unique to find here is Khufu, an even more deadly royal mummy who comes with his own pack of royal mummies - also watch out for his Tomb of Doroklohe spell.
+The most likely unique to find here is Khufu, an even more deadly royal mummy who comes with his own pack of scary mummies.

 |M Mummy (monster)||M Guardian mummy||M Mummy priest||M Royal mummy|